kujunda-seda/new-kingdoms/README.md

 ## Prerequisites
 To create games with New Kingdoms you will need LÖVE framework, VS Code, and Lua Language Server.
 Instructions here are provided for macOS, but it will work on Linux and Windows as well.

+### 0. (Optional) iOS/TestFlight Distribution
+If you want to distribute your game to iOS, consider leaving the sources in the `/src` folder and simplify the deployment by starting from the instructions in the [Template LOVE Game repo](https://github.com/kujunda-seda/template-love-game).
+You can do this any time later as well.

 ### 1. LÖVE framework
 To be able to run and compile LÖVE games you need to install the framework/app.
 1. Download the latest version of LÖVE from [the website](http://love2d.org/#download), choose: MacOS 64-bit zipped.